Rohan-Kamat/Andromeda/NOTES.md

 $$\vec{h} = AA^T\vec{h}, \vec{a} = AA^T\vec{a}$$

 The procedure is to iterate and normalize until convergence.
 For normalization, $\sum{a(d_i)^2} = \sum{h(d_i)^2} = 1$

+## Machine Learning

+So far, we have seen may algorithms which may be combined using simple machine-learning models such as logistic regression.